 - Feta cheese and roughly chopped fresh cilantro, for sprinkling

 - Heat the olive oil in a large pan set over medium heat.
-Add the onion and jalapeño and cook, stirring occasionally, until softened, 6 to 8 minutes.
+Add the onion and jalapeño and cook, occasionally stirring, until softened, 6 to 8 minutes.
 Add the garlic, coriander, cinnamon, and salt, and cook, stirring, until fragrant, 1 to 2 minutes.

 The idea for this creamy-tangy omelet comes from a fish dish that includes some of the same ingredients here: shiitake mushrooms and delicate fresh pea shoots.

-Adding parsley, chives and cheese creates a fresh-tasting, creamy frittata that is terrific warm, at room temperature or chilled.
+Adding parsley, chives and cheese create a fresh-tasting, creamy frittata that is terrific warm, at room temperature or chilled.

 10.Bacon, Tomato and Cheddar Breakfast Bake with Eggs